JalalMalkawi/Visulog/README.md

     ```
     ./gradlew build
     ```
-4. Install R
+4. Install R. You can download it  here: https://www.r-project.org ...
-   ...
-5. 5.
-(Optional) Register your other account(s) in the file "AuthorName.txt" in this format : "MainAccount=YourOtherAccount".
+5. (Optional) Register your other account(s) in the file "AuthorName.txt" in this format : "MainAccount=YourOtherAccount".
 (Only your main account will be displayed by the graphs).
+6. Use visulog on a unix operating system.

 ### Running the software